itsjoelha/tp/docs/team/itsjoelha.md

 Here are my contributions to the project

-- **New Features**
-    - CommandParser
+- **Command Parser**
-      1. Splits the user inputs into different commands and executes the relevant methods.
+    - Splits the user inputs into different commands and executes the relevant methods.
-    - Workload
+- **Workload**
-      1. Implemented 'workload' command to display workload hours for the modules taken by the user.
+    - Implemented 'workload' command to display workload hours for the modules taken by the user.
-      2. Displays workload by Semester or for all the modules the user is taking.
+    - Displays workload by Semester or for all the modules the user is taking.
-    - Specialisation
+- **Specialisation**
-      1. Displays all the specialisations that users can take.
+    - Displays all the specialisations that users can take.
 - **Refactored Code**
-- **Documentation**
 - **Test Cases**

 ---